srvance/ember-cli-build-config-editor/README.md

 Keys that are not specified are preserved untouched.
 Added object keys are single-quoted for safety.

+## Troubleshooting

+> TypeError: this.source.charCodeAt is not a function

+You have passed a buffer instead of a string to the constructor.
+Add the `encoding` argument when you read the file, e.g., `var source = fs.readFileSync('./ember-cli-build.js', 'utf-8')`.

 ## TODO

 * Recurse into complex nested configurations